wp-plugins/loading-page/readme.txt

 = Q: Might I display an image as loading screen background? =

 A: Yes, that's possible.
 Go to the settings page of plugin and select the image in the option "Select image as background".
-The image can be displayed tiled or centred.
+The image can be displayed tiled or centered.

-= Q: Are the loading screen supported by all browsers? =
+= Q: Are the loading screens supported by all browsers? =

 A: There are some loading screens that require of the canvas object, all modern browsers include the canvas object.
 The screens with special requirements display a caveat text when are selected.

-= Q: Why I can't see the animation effect after complete the loading screen? =
+= Q: Why can't I see the animation effect after complete the loading screen? =

 A: Please be sure you are using a browser with CSS3 support.